looker/lookerbot/README.md

 #### Create a new bot in Slack

-1. Go to http://yourdomain.slack.com/apps and choose "Bots".
+1. Go to https://api.slack.com/apps and create a new app.
+We use **looker** but it's up to you.
-2. Choose "Add Configuration".
+2. Choose "Bot Users" and click "Add a bot user".
 3. Create a username for your Lookerbot.
 We use **@looker** but it's up to you.
+4. Under settings, choose "Install App", then "Install App to Team" and authenticate.
+5. Copy the Bot User OAuth Access Token (you'll need this later)
-4. Choose an icon for Lookerbot.
+6. Under "Basic Information", you can add an icon and description for Lookerbot.
 [Here's the icon we use](looker-bot-icon-512.png).
-5. Grab the API token from the settings page; you'll need this when you set up the bot server.
+7. Note - make sure NOT to "distribute" the app.

 #### Heroku Deployment